-Where can I get student aid?
+WHERE CAN I GET STUDENT AID?
 State and federal governments, colleges, private businesses, and organizations.

-How is financial aid awarded?
+HOW IS FINANCIAL AID AWARDED?
 The two main types of financial aid are need-based and merit-based.
 The first is based on your family's income and assets.
 Need is determined by the FAFSA (see page 22).
 Merit-based aid would include your KEES award, an athletic scholarship and other scholarships based on grades or abilities.

-Where can I get information?
-From your counselor, financial aid officers of the schools you're interested in attending, this chapter and www.kheaa.com.
+WHERE CAN I GET INFORMATION?
+From your counselor, financial aid officers of the schools you're interested in attending, your KHEAA Outreach counselor, this chapter and www.kheaa.com.

-How do l apply?
-For federal and state aid, the FAFSA.
+HOW DO I APPLY?
+For federal and state aid, the FAFSA at studentaid.gov.
 The FAFSA is often used by schools to decide who gets their grants and scholarships (called institutional aid).
 Other scholarships may have their own application forms.

-When do I apply?
-If you're starting college or trade school in fall 2023, submit the 2023-2024 FAFSA as soon as possible beginning October 1, 2022.
-If you do that, you can use 2021 tax year data.
+when DO I APPLY?
+If you're starting college or trade school in fall 2025, submit the 2025-2026 FAFSA as soon as possible.
+If you do that, you will use 2023 tax year data.
 The earlier you file, the better your chance of getting financial aid.
 Check with the financial aid offices of the schools you're interested in to find out their deadlines.

-If you'll start before July 1, 2023, you should file the 2022-2023 FAFSA as soon as you know which schools you're considering.

-In this case, use your 2020 tax information.
+If you'll start college before July 1, 2025, you should file the 2024-2025 FAFSA as soon as you know which schools you're considering.
+In this case, use your 2022 tax information.